mossgreen/mossgreen.github.io/_posts/2018-04-08-spring-data-jpa-101.md

     - person
     - address
     - person_addresses

-4. Creating a Repository Class
-  - Create an interface extends JpaRepository
-  - Add `@Repository` annotation to this interface

 ## @JoinTable, many-to-many
 In this part, we use a differenct case, projects vs. tasks.
 If we want to have join table like **Project_Tasks**, in which contains **project_id** and **task_id**, we need to use `@JoinTable`